-Many factors keep people living in poverty, preventing them from improving their lives without help.
+Many factors contribute to keeping people living in poverty, preventing the poorest from being able to improve their lives without help.

 Healthcare and disease

 Malaria and HIV/AIDS are widespread, food hygiene is poorly understood and diarrhoea and simple infections often prove fatal if untreated.
 The sickness of one person can adversely affect the whole family's ability to work and there is often little or no money for even the most basic medical care.